logeshg2/logeshg2/README.md

 ## Hi there 👋

+### I am a Computer Science student and I like building robots 🤖 .

+#### My GitHub repositories are mostly related to robotics-related topics.
 <!--
 **logeshg2/logeshg2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.